r1-prototype-studies/Sharepoint/README.md

   *  Deploy the package to the app catalog
   *  We should install an app in the site collections.
 Go to settings and select "Add an app"
   *  Click on package (app) that we uploaded.
+* Import the below modules to make REST API calls
+    ```
+    import {
+        SPHttpClient,
+        SPHttpClientResponse
+    } from '@microsoft/sp-http'
 *